 - Support their local communities

-David Bellamy uses the assessors’ report to make his awards each year.
+The assessors’ report is used to make the David Bellamy awards each year.
 Three levels of excellence can be achieved: Gold, Silver and Bronze.
-Professor Bellamy also reserves the right to issue on occasion “Special Distinction Awards” to those Parks which have gone “the extra mile” in innovation in creating conservation initiatives.
-Wyre Vale and Acresfield are among a small group of Parks who can boast this achievement.
+Bellamy’s representative also reserves the right to issue on occasion “Special Distinction Awards” to those parks which have gone “the extra mile” in innovation in creating conservation initiatives.
+Wyre Vale and Acresfield are among a small group of Parks who can boast this achievement after being selected personally by David Bellamy.